patrickkunka/easydropdown/README.md

 By default, EasyDropDown will reduce the number of visible items until at least 10px of clearspace is created between the nearest viewport edge and the bottom or top of the dropdown body.
 This prevents the need to scroll the window to view the dropdown body when a collision occurs.

-You may wish to disable this option if your select UI will always appear within a collision zone, and you do not wish to reduce the number of visible options beyond the defined `maxVisibleOptions` value.
+You may wish to disable this option if your select UI will always appear within a collision zone, and you do not wish to reduce the number of visible options beyond the defined `maxVisibleItems` value.

 ##### Example: Disabling `clampMaxVisibleItems`